 By popular demand, I am linking the equipment I use get started growing my seeds.
-I do get a TINY commission if you order through the link, but honestly I’m not really sure if I even signed up for it correctly!
-Either way, I love to share what I have learned and help others along the way.
+I love to share what I have learned and help others along the way.
 You can probably find something similar at your local hardware store if you want to do some digging.
-This is the method I will use to start over 1000 plants in my laundry room and office, and I honestly don’t think I will ever take the leap of investing in a greenhouse.
+This is the method I will use to start over 1000 plants in my laundry room and office until (if/when) I ever take the leap of investing in a greenhouse.
 Additionally, you probably don’t need multiple shelves like I do if you’re only growing a few plants.
 I start them in a more humid area on heat mats, and then transfer to a shelving area with grow lights.

 TENT LIGHTS – This strip kit is the perfect size for the growing tent I use linked above.
 The lights are zip-tied, but that’s ok because I switch shelves when they’re germinated.
 Once the plants sprout, you want to lower the lights 2-3″ above the plants to keep them from “reaching” for the lights.

 HEAT MATS – I like this size of heat mat, and it can curve lengthwise to fit two shelves.
 Essentially, two heat mats can then fit all 4 shelves of the germination tent.
 About 50% of my seeds are started 4-6 weeks before last frost, so early April for my zone.
 My shelves will be FULL of plants by then, so for that month I take over my dining room table and the enormous heat mats work perfectly for this.